This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 utility in particular.

-The way services are managed on RHEL-based Linux distributions such as Centos and CloudLinux has changed significantly in recent years.
+The way services are managed on RHEL-based Linux distributions such as AlmaLinux, Centos and CloudLinux has changed significantly in recent years.
 Traditionally, nearly all Linux operating systems used the SysVinit daemon for system initialisation and managing services.
 The main contenders to replace SysVInit were Upstart and systemd.
 Upstart was adopted in RHEL 6 but since RHEL 7 systemd has become the standard.

 # ps -p 1 PID TTY TIME CMD 1 ?
 02:03:50 systemd